Tanmay-hue/DockerSpace/9. Minikube with Docker on Windows/README.md

 ## ✅ Step 2: Start Minikube with Docker Driver 🐳

-Now, start Minikube using Docker as the driver.
-Ensure that your Docker Engine (Docker Desktop) is running in the background.
+With Docker running in the background, start Minikube using the Docker driver:

 ### 1. Start Minikube
 ```bash
 minikube start --driver=docker
 ```
-This initializes a Kubernetes cluster inside a Docker container instead of a virtual machine.
+This initializes a Kubernetes cluster inside a Docker container.

-Check the status:
+Verify the cluster status:
 ```bash
 minikube status
 ```